OUR BLOG

 “Negligence is defined as doing something or failing to do something that a prudent, careful, and reasonable nurse would do or not do in the same situation.”

-When a nurse fails to administer adequate care to a patient and performs below the standard of care which results in a patient’s injury, nursing negligence has occurred.
-Ask yourself this: if another nurse would have taken care of you, would your injury even occur?
+When a nurse fails to administer adequate patient care and performs below the standard of care, which results in a patient’s injury, nursing negligence has occurred.
+Ask yourself this: if another nurse had taken care of you, would your injury exist?
 If the likely answer is no, you may have a case of medical malpractice on your hands.

 Nursing malpractice can take on many forms and can look different in every situation.
 Here are some of the most common examples of nursing malpractice: